Houstonwp/gh-down/readme.md

 # gh-down

-`gh-down` is a GitHub CLI extension that reports the current status of core GitHub services.
-It lets you quickly confirm whether GitHub is experiencing disruptions without leaving your terminal.
+`gh-down` is a GitHub CLI extension that prints the status of key GitHub services so you can spot outages without leaving your terminal.

 ## Usage